vadimv/server-components/README.md

 ### DOM events

-To respond to browser events, register a page DOM event handler by adding an ``on(eventType, handler)`` to an HTML tag in the DSL:
+To respond to browser events, register a page DOM event handler by adding an ``on(eventType, handler)`` to an HTML tag in the Java DSL:

 ```java
     state -> newState -> a("#", "Click me", on("click", ctx -> {